Records broken, temps approaching 40C as heatwave fed from Australia sweeps across New Zealand

 "Which, combined with settled conditions, paves the way for some hot weather ourselves, especially for those in eastern regions."

-The weather can be defined as a heat wave because a number of places throughout the country meet the threshold of one, McInnes said.
+The weather can be defined as a heatwave because a number of places throughout the country meet the threshold of one, McInnes said.

-As defined by the World Meteorological Organisation, five consecutive days with maximum temperatures 5C above average is a heat wave.
+As defined by the World Meteorological Organisation, five consecutive days with maximum temperatures 5C above average is a heatwave.

 MetService meteorologist Amy Rossiter said warm temperatures were expected over summer, but the length of the extremely warm period was unusual.